FIRE 340 Administration of Fire and Emergency Services Organization

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 The student will write a critique of 2 case studies in the course.
 Each case study critique must be 3–5 pages and discuss the major facts of the case, and the student must tell the basis for the policy review.
-The student will explain whether or not they believe the policy is achieving its desired outcome and/or what type of changes in the policy are needed and why.
+The student will explain whether or not he/she believes the policy is achieving its desired outcome and/or what type of changes in the policy are needed and why.
 Each case study critique must cite at least 3 scholarly sources and use current APA format.